 Do you feel overwhelmed when planning a larger gathering?
 Whatever the size of your gathering, planning ahead for any event is crucial.

 I follow almost the same process for any special occasion tablescape.
-Here are the 9 steps to set a Thanksgiving table any hostess will appreciate.
+Any hostess will appreciate these 9 steps to set a Thanksgiving table.

 9 Easy Steps to Set a Thanksgiving Table